About Us

 Parish Announcements

-January 12 — Feast of the Baptism of the Lord
+• March 25 (Tuesday) – Solemnity of the Annunciation of the Lord

 History of the Church

-• The construction of the Catholic church in Tashkent was initiated by Father Justyn Bonaventura Pranaitis, based on a design by the renowned Polish architect Ludwik Panczakiewicz.
-Initially, the workers on the church construction were Catholic soldiers stationed in Tashkent.
-Later, the builders were prisoners of war held near Tashkent, among whom were highly skilled engineers, sculptors, and stonemasons.
+• Father Justyn Bonaventura Pranaitis began the construction of the Catholic church based on the design of the famous Polish architect Ludwik Pańczakiewicz.
+The first workers involved in the church's construction were Catholic soldiers stationed in Tashkent.
+Later, prisoners of war held near Tashkent became the builders.
+Among them were highly skilled engineers, sculptors, and stonemasons.

 1912